collectiveacuity/pocketLab/README.rst

 Commands
 --------

+home
-:home: creates a project home in working directory
+    creates a project home in working directory list
-:list: report a list of project resources of a given type **TODO**
+    report a list of project resources of a given type **TODO** add
-:add: downloads image and files for a project component **TODO**
+    downloads image and files for a project component **TODO** remove
-:remove: remove a specific project resource **TODO**
+    remove a specific project resource **TODO**
 :start: initiates a container with a project component
 :enter: opens up a shell cli inside a running container
 :stop: terminates container running a project component